Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: The Scalability Challenge of Simulating Equivariant Quantum Circuits

 \subsection{Limitations of State-Vector Simulation}

-The empirical validation in this work was performed using state-vector simulation.
-In this framework, the full quantum state of an $m$-qubit system is represented explicitly as a vector of $2^m$ complex amplitudes.
-The application of a quantum gate is modeled as the multiplication of this vector by a $2^m \times 2^m$ unitary matrix.
+The empirical results in this paper rely on multiple backends, including state-vector simulation.
+In this framework the full quantum state of an $m$-qubit system is represented as a vector of $2^m$ complex amplitudes.
+Application of a gate is multiplication by a $2^m\times 2^m$ unitary.
+The computational complexity scales exponentially with $m$: \begin{itemize} \item Memory: $\mathcal{O}(2^m)$. \item Time per gate: $\mathcal{O}(2^m)$ for local gates, $\mathcal{O}(m\,2^m)$ for global EQC gates. \end{itemize} Even on state-of-the-art supercomputers, state-vector simulation becomes infeasible beyond roughly 40--50 qubits.
+Empirical analysis of EQCs at industrial sizes ($m\ge 100$) is beyond state-vector reach.